Galeazzo Gegald

-Galeazzo Gegald or Galeazzo Regardus (fr.
-Gallois de Regard) was a Roman Catholic prelate who served as Bishop of Bagnoregio (1563-1568).
+Galeazzo Gegald or Galeazzo Regardus (French: Gallois de Regard) was a Roman Catholic prelate who served as Bishop of Bagnoregio (1563–1568).

 Biography

 On 15 October 1563, Galeazzo Gegald was appointed during the papacy of Pope Pius IV as Bishop of Bagnoregio.

 He served as Bishop of Bagnoregio until his resignation in 1568.

 Episcopal succession

 While bishop, he was the principal consecrator of: